Methods to listen

 - The player above.

 - .m3u files below.

-- Copy/paste one of the raw URLs below into any software or mobile app that supports custom network stream URLs.
+- Use one of the raw URLs below in any software or mobile app that supports custom audio stream URLs.

 Manually Connect — .M3U & direct urls

 .m3u files work in VLC, Quicktime, Winamp, Foobar2000, Banshee, MPV, and more…

 Download .m3u files (right click, save as):

 - Low Quality (64k) Live Stream — 64k (44.1khz) Stereo HE-AAC (SBR)

 - High Quality (320k) Live Stream — 320k (44.1khz) Stereo MP3